Mango-information-systems/mango-is-website/source/_posts/finding-twitter-influencers-the-recurring-problem-of-defining-influence.md

 An influence score tells us much more than the number of followers.
 The scores put emphasis on the reactions (shares, comments, favorites) by followers/fans to the author’s posts.
 The result is a crowdsourcing of the measure of the content’s interest.
 A user with many followers that posts a lot of uninteresting content will end up with a lower score than a specialist with lower audience, but posting high-quality content.

-For more details in how influence measurement works, read this article: <a href="http://marketingland.com/can-social-influence-be-distilled-into-a-score-19306" target = "_blank">Can Social Influence Be Distilled Into A Score?
-Part I, The Potential</a>.
+For more details in how influence measurement works, read this article: [Can Social Influence Be Distilled Into A Score?
+Part I, The Potential](http://marketingland.com/can-social-influence-be-distilled-into-a-score-19306).

 ![side illustration: logos of major social media influence measuring systems](/img/blog/social-media-influence-scores-cards.png)